-- First Conviction: minimum of 180 days revocation, up to 1 year
+- First Conviction: minimum of 180 days revocation, up to one year

-- Second Conviction within 5 years of Prior DUI: minimum 5 years revocation, eligible for hardship reinstatement within 1 year
+- Second Conviction within five years of Prior DUI: minimum five years revocation, eligible for hardship reinstatement within one year

-- Third Conviction within 10 years of Prior DUI: minimum 10 years revocation, eligible for hardship reinstatement within 2 years
+- Third Conviction within 10 years of Prior DUI: minimum 10 years revocation, eligible for hardship reinstatement within two years

 - Fourth Conviction and DUI Manslaughter: mandatory permanent revocation, no hardship reinstatement

-- Underage DUI: mandatory 6-month revocation, 1 year for a refusal of chemical tests
+- Underage DUI: mandatory six-month revocation, one year for a refusal of chemical tests

-Contact Our Firm to Get Fierce Advocacy on Your Behalf
+Contact My Firm To Get Fierce Advocacy On Your Behalf

-At Jonathan Blecher, P.A., I have defended more than 3,000 DUI cases and suspended license cases since 1982.
-As a former prosecutor with more than 30 years of experience, I have been trusted time and time again by residents throughout Miami-Dade County to represent their DUI-related matters in Florida.
-My extensive knowledge and dedication to providing my clients with high-quality legal service has earned me a 10.0 Superb Rating from Avvo.
+At Jonathan B. Blecher, P.A., I have defended more than 3,000 DUI cases and suspended license cases since 1982.
+As a former prosecutor with more than 40 years of legal experience, I have been trusted time and time again by residents throughout Miami-Dade County to represent their DUI-related matters in Florida.
+My extensive knowledge and dedication to providing my clients with high-quality legal service has earned me a 10.0 Superb rating from Avvo.